pocco81/true-zen.nvim/README.md

 - `:TZTopF` hide top UI parts.
 - `:TZLeftT` show left UI parts.
 - `:TZLeftF` hide left UI parts
-- `:TZFocusT` focuses current window
+- `:TZFocusT` focus current window
-- `:TZFocusF` unfocuses current window
+- `:TZFocusF` unfocus current window

 # 🍉 Configuration
 Although settings already have self-explanatory names, here is where you can find info about each one of them and their classifications!
 There are individual settings and settings that are tables.
 Settings that are tables are simply *settings with subsettings*.